 The air filter element should be cleaned at the intervals specified in the periodic maintenance and lubrication chart.
-Clean or, if necessary, replace the air filter element more frequently if you are riding in unusually wet or dusty areas.
+Clean the air filter element more frequently if you are riding in unusually wet or dusty areas.

 There is a check hose at the bottom of the air filter case.
 If dust or water collects in this hose, empty the hose and clean the air filter element and air filter case.